frequently asked questions

 - The integration of research and innovation by providing seamless and coherent funding from idea to market;

 - More support for innovation and activities close to the market, leading to a direct economic stimulus;

-- A strong focus on creating business opportunities out of our response to the major concerns common to people in Europe and beyond, i.e. ‘societal challenges’;
+- A strong focus on creating business opportunities out of the EU's response to the major concerns common to people in Europe and beyond, i.e. ‘societal challenges’;

 - More possibilities for new entrants and young, promising scientists to put forward their ideas and obtain funding.

 As was the case under the Seventh Framework Programme (FP7), the rules applicable to Horizon 2020, including in particular intellectual property rules, have been included in the Rules for Participation.